ONLINE HELP

 • The arrow buttons can be used to navigate between the different occurrences.
 The search words are highlighted in the text.

-Remark: To replace found text in the search results, simply click "Replace" at the top of the window.
+Note: To replace text in the search results, simply click "Replace" at the top of the window.

 To find and replace text in a document: